Unit 11: Vocabulary

 motherboard

-the main circuit board in a computer that carries the system buses, sockets for processors, memory modules, etc.
+The main circuit board in a computer that carries the system buses, sockets for processors, memory modules, etc.

 UK